vemonet/libre-chat/docs/docs/configure-documents-qa.md

+!!! warning "Experimental"

+    Documents-based question answering is still experimental and subject to changes.

-The whole deployment can be configured from a YAML file: paths to the model and vectorstore, model settings, web services infos.
+The deployment can be configured from a YAML file: paths to the model and vectorstore, model settings, web services infos.
 Create a `chat.yml` file with your configuration before starting the web service.

 Libre Chat can be used to train and deploy a **documents-based question answering chatbot**

+It requires to deploy a Qdrant similarity search service beside Libre Chat.
+We recommend to depoy the 2 services with a [`docker-compose.yml`](https://github.com/vemonet/libre-chat/blob/main/docker-compose.yml) file.

 When starting the service Libre Chat will automatically check if the `vectorstore` is already available, if not, it will build it from the documents provided in the directory available at the given `documents_path`.